Kyuunex/Momiji/README.md

 + `guildpinchannelid` - This setting enables pin functionality in the guild.
 When a message gets 6 of the same reactions, it will be pinned in the pin channel.
     + `parent` column for this setting must contain a guild id.
     + `value` column for this setting must contain a channel id where messages will be posted by the bot.
-    + `flag` column for this setting is unused for now but will contain amount of reactions required for pinning.
+    + `flag` column for this setting must contain number indicating the amount of reactions required for pinning.
 + `guildlogchannel` - This setting enables logging functionality in the guild.
 When this is enabled, User Leave, User Join, Message Delete, Message Edit notifications will be posted in the specified channel.
     + `parent` column for this setting must contain a guild id.
     + `value` column for this setting must contain a channel id where the logs go.